angeris/guille.site/content/svm-prox.md

 ## Final Thoughts

-Putting the above together yields a complete way of optimizing the SVM program: first, take a single step of the above objective, then find the minimum projection on the polygon over the given inequality constraints by using the second method, and then take a new step on the original, first program presented.
+Putting the above together yields a complete way of optimizing the SVM program: first, take a single step of the initial objective, then find the minimum projection on the polygon over the given inequality constraints by using the second method, and then take a new step on the original, initial program presented.

-Of course, this serves as little more than an academic exercise (I'm not sure how thrilled either Boyd nor Lall would be at using dual programs in 104, even in a quasi-black-box optimizer), but it may be of interest to people who take interest in relatively uninteresting things (i.e. me) or to people who happen to have *really freaking fast* proximal gradient optimizers (not sure these exist, but we can pretend).
+Of course, this serves as little more than an academic exercise (I'm not sure how thrilled either Boyd nor Lall would be at using dual programs in 104, even in a quasi-black-box optimizer), but it may be of interest to people who take interest in relatively uninteresting things (e.g. me) or to people who happen to have *really freaking fast* proximal gradient optimizers (not sure these exist, but we can pretend).

 [^hyperparameter]: We're also finding this by using cross-validation, rather than a-priori, so it doesn't matter too much.